featurist/blocker/README.md

 # Blocker

 A little HTTP proxy that blocks access to external URLs based on regular expressions.
-Plug a browser or other HTTP client into blocker to 'short-curcuit' requests to particular URLs.

 ### Why?

-Sometimes you want to stop your web browser or other client from downloading or executing content from particular URLs.
+Sometimes you want to stop your web browser or other client from downloading content or executing scripts from particular URLs, because it's faster.

 ### Install